dvip1/BlogProject/README.md

 Prerequisites: NodeJS
 1) Download this repository.
 2) Open up terminal in it's directory
-3) Type this in terminal 'node install', this will instal all the dependencies
+3) Type this in terminal 'npm install', this will instal all the dependencies
 4) Run 'node app.js' & type localhost:3000 in your favourite browser.